Before the Exam

 The chapters we have used in the DDCA, CSAPP, and SCO books include many good problems.
 Inventing problems by making small changes to homework/lab problems is also useful.

-Concept Practice materials will be available at Wednesday and Thursday evening sessions and online the week the exam starts.
 Regular drop-in hours continue in the week of the exam.
 The staff is happy to help with your review questions.

 - The exam is a handwritten paper exam only.